 Watersound Club enlisted the services of Landscapes Unlimited, a reputable golf course construction firm.
 We were confident that their experience and expertise will meet our standard of excellence for the project.
 The scope of work included a total re-grassing of the course, except for the greens, to Celebration Bermuda.
 Along with the transition to Celebration Bermuda, we refurbished bunkers with G-Angle sand.
 During this process, the Camp Creek maintenance staff focused on all the details that make a golf course exceptional.
 This included cleaning up native areas and repairing cart paths.
 We created some new natural walking paths from green to tee for those that enjoy walking the course.
 We also took this opportunity to do some tree work where needed.
 We engaged in a process called a no-till procedure.
 This process involved spraying the existing grasses over a period of months to kill them before they are re-sodded.
 The advantage of no-till is that it requires less downtime compared to a complete reconstruction.
 However, this construction plan required us to close Camp Creek Golf Course for Summer 2020.

-We closed Camp Creek in mid-March 2020 and reopened in Fall 2020.
-We began spraying the existing grasses, except for the greens, starting July 29, 2020.
+Starting in July 2019, we began spraying the existing grasses, except for the greens.
 We continued to spray several times over the next few months and again in Spring 2020 before closing.
 To maintain quality playing conditions throughout the spraying process, we decided to overseed the fairways and tees.
-We continued to treat the greens as usual so that they can maintain their level of play throughout the process.
+We closed Camp Creek in mid-March 2020.
 During the closed summer months, we re-sodded and sprigged the course and aggressively aerified the greens.
+The entire course renovation project was completed in Fall 2020.